Whitney towers and abelian invariants of knots: Homology of the boundary of

 \begin{proof} As before, let $\nu D_0$ be a (closed) regular neighbourhood of the order zero disc $D_0$ in~$D^4$.
 Since $D_0$ has $d$ double points, $\nu D_0$ is obtained by $d$ self plumbings performed on a 2-handle $D^2\times D^2$.
 We have $W=\cl(D^4\setminus \nu D_0)$.
 Let $\partial_+ = \partial(\nu D_0) \cap W$ and $\partial_- = \cl(\partial (\nu D_0) \setminus \partial_+)$.
 Let $X_K=\cl(S^3\setminus \partial_-)$ be the exterior of the knot~$K$.
 Then $\partial W = \partial_+ \cup X_K$ and $\partial_+ \cap X_K=\partial X_K$.

 The left hand side of Figure~\ref{figure:partial+H-and-cover} is a surgery description of $\partial(\nu D_0) = \partial_+ \cup \partial_-$ obtained from a standard Kirby diagram of the plumbed handle.
-Remove the solid torus $\partial_-H$ and take the infinite cyclic cover of $\partial_+H$, to obtain the surgery description depicted on the right hand side of Figure~\ref{figure:partial+H-and-cover}, which consists of $d$ infinite chains lying in $D^2\times \R$.
+More precisely, by choosing double point loops for self plumbings, a homeomorphism between $\partial(\nu D_0)$ and the 3-manifold given by the surgery description is determined.
+For the purpose of this section, temporarily choose double point loops whose push-offs along the accessory framing are trivial in~$\pi_1(W)=\Z$.
+This can be done by wrapping part of a double point loop on a sheet near the double point, around another sheet, if necessary.
+(The double point loops used here may be different from those in other sections of the article.)
+Now, remove the solid torus $\partial_-$ and take the infinite cyclic cover of~$\partial_+$.
+Note that the meridians of the zero-framed circles correspond to push-offs of double point loops along the accessory framing, and so they are trivial in~$\pi_1(W)=\Z$.
+It follows that the infinite cyclic cover is given by the surgery diagram in the right hand side of Figure~\ref{figure:partial+H-and-cover}, which consists of $d$ infinite chains lying in $D^2\times \R$.
 Observe that the zero framing of the surgery curve in the base corresponds to the $\pm 2$ framing of the surgery curve in the cover.
 The signs of the surgery coefficients in the cover and the signs of the clasps are determined by the sign of the double points.

 From the surgery description of the infinite cyclic cover, we obtain a presentation of $H_1(\partial_+;\Z[\Z])$ with $d$ generators, say $v_i$, and $d$ defining relations $\pm(2-t^{-1}-t)v_i=0$.
 It follows that $H_1(\partial_+;\Z[\Z]) = \bigoplus^{d} \Z[\Z]/(2-t^{-1}-t)$.